 Whilst this is hardly cheap (especially in the case of non EU students), it is still considerably less than what most people are expected to pay in their home country.
 In my case, the prospect of doing a masters begins with a tuition fee of €8000 – €10000, and that is before accommodation and living costs.
 The story is all too similar for the UK, US and Australia.

 Of course, there is another obvious cost that needs to be added to this: accommodation.
 The words ‘housing crisis’ are unfortunately prevalent in student cities across the globe.
-The student protests in Amsterdam last week have shown us that this is no different for students in the Netherlands.
+The ongoing issues around housing have shown us that this is no different for students in the Netherlands.

 Another appeal to students is that the Netherlands is home to a vast international community.
 Part of the country’s global identity is that it is comprised of so many different ethnicities, religions, cultures and foods.
 It seems that even if you are nervous to leave your own country, you will always find a bit of it in the Netherlands – and even better.